volusion/element/content/tutorials/proptypes.md

 }
 ```

-when you add a new Element Proptype to a schema you need to give it a default value in `config.js`.
-You do this by adding default values to the `defaultConfig` object:
+When you add a new Element Proptype to a schema, you need to give it a default value in `config.js`.
+Do this by adding default values to the `defaultConfig` object:

 ```javascript
 export const defaultConfig = {